sabs21/davs-web-dev/README.md

 ### Steps

+#### Using GitHub in VS Code

+Utilizing GitHub through VS Code allows you to push to your GitHub repo easily within the Docker container.

 1. Install requirements
+2. Clone this repo and push to GitHub
+3. Ensure Docker is running, then open Visual Studio Code.
+4. Hit F1
+5. In the VS Code command palette, run `Dev Containers: Clone Repository in Container Volume`
+    - If prompted, sign into GitHub
+6. Choose your forked repo
+7. Once VS Code loads with the container, you can now go to `localhost:8080` in your browser and see this guide!

+#### Without GitHub in VS Code

+1. Install requirements
 2. Clone this repo
 3. Ensure Docker is running, then open Visual Studio Code.
 4. Open the folder from the repo in VS Code
-    1. File > Open Folder... > Browse to the repo folder > Open
+    - File > Open Folder... > Browse to the repo folder > Open
 5. Reopen VS Code in the Docker container
     1. Hit F1
     2. In the VS Code command palette, run `Dev Containers: Reopen in Container`